-What has happened so far?
-The city of Valencia held the first Connections Week of the whole European campaign in April 2016.
-Over 280 people volunteered, walking a combined total of 5,800km around the city in 41 teams, many of which included a ‘peer’ – a person who had or who was sleeping on the streets.
-There were 404 homeless people found to be sleeping on the city streets, with 268 completing the survey.
-The data collected showed some significant issues relating to health.
-12% of people had become homeless due to their physical health and 27% had chronic health issues affecting their major organs.
-You can read more of the findings in this report.
+What did the campaign achieve?
+The city of Valencia held the first ever Connections Week of the European campaign in April 2016.
+Over 280 people volunteered, and worked in 41 teams, many of which included a ‘peer’ – a person who had or who was sleeping on the streets.
+There were 404 homeless people found sleeping on the city streets, with 268 completing the survey.
+The data showed some significant issues relating to health.
+More than one-in-ten (12%) people had become homeless due to their physical health and more than one-in-four (27%) had chronic health issues affecting their major organs.
+More details are in this report.

-RAIS have been developing Housing First across Spain for several years through their Habitat Programme.
-Their work focuses on listening to the needs of people experiencing homeless and supporting them into the homes which are right for them.
-In this video Mario, Libia, Josep, Ramón, Slavey and Pepe explain how Housing First has helped them.
+They have since developed their Housing First programme, Habitat.
+So far, the programme has supported over 360 people into secure accommodation in 22 different municipalities across Spain, including Valencia.
+Their work focuses on listening to the needs of people experiencing homelessness and supporting them into the homes which are right for them.
+In this video, Mario, Libia, Josep, Ramón, Slavey and Pepe explain how Housing First has helped them.